ryan-moeller/nbd-client/README.md

 ## Caveats

-* TLS and other extensions are not currently supported.
+* Most protocol extensions are not currently supported.
 * Only the default (unnamed) export is used.
 * Manual control (listing, naming, numbering, removal) of the device nodes is not yet provided by this tool.